jgressmann/pokemon/README.md

 To see an example how to integrate the debugger with your C/C++ code take a look at `src/example.cpp`.

-Connect QtCreator with to you Lua code by simply marking your project as 'QML enabled' and uncheck the 'Run in terminal' box.
+Connect QtCreator to you Lua code by simply marking your project as 'QML enabled' and uncheck the 'Run in terminal' box.

 > Projects -> 'your project name' -> Build & Run -> 'your kit' -> Run -> Enable QML